buggy213/buggy213.github.io/projects.md

 # current work

 ## [cake](https://github.com/buggy213/cake)
-personal project to learn some compiler theory. targets C language and (rv64? x86? arm?) backend.
+personal project to learn some compiler theory. targets C language and x86 backend.

-currently still very much in progress, and rather disorganized. my goal this summer is to have a working compiler-assembler-linker stack with some basic optimization passes implemented. i'm hoping to take cs264 sometime soon and use that knowledge as well.
+currently still very much in progress, and rather disorganized. uses cranelift IR to do code generation for now, though i plan to build my own in the future. structs and unions are not yet properly handled by code generation either.

 ## [opencl-raytracing](https://github.com/buggy213/opencl-raytracing)
-a bit poorly named, this is a big raytracing i hope to work on some over the summer also. current goals are to focus on vulkan / dxr / optix / other hw-accelerated raytracing and learn more about these apis.
+a bit poorly named, this is a big raytracing i hope to work on some. current goals are to focus on vulkan / dxr / optix / other hw-accelerated raytracing and learn more about these apis.

 i'd also like to explore:
 - radiosity-based methods (lumen)